 Majors in the professional schools must necessarily specialize more intensely than do those in the liberal arts.
 Professional degrees in art, theatre arts, and nursing require from 16 to 22.25 units in the field of specialization.
 Professional degrees in music require a total of 34 to 36 course units of which 24 to 26 units must be in music, depending upon the degree sought.
 Liberal arts departments, with few exceptions, require no more than 10 courses in the major field and no more than 14 major courses may be counted toward the bachelor's degree, which requires a minimum total of 32 course units.
-Undergraduate degrees in all fields require study in the liberal arts disciplines.
+Undergraduate degrees in all fields require study in the liberal arts disciplines and a writing intensive course in the students' major field of study.